Sonny Wade: 1969

+Wade was known to perform exceptionally well under difficult weather conditions, playing better in the playoffs than the regular season.
 During his 10 years with Montreal, he completed 1083 of his 2087 passes, for 51.9%, and 15,014 yards.
 He threw for 89 touchdowns, but his greatest weakness was the interception, and he was picked off 169 times.
 This includes 30 picks in his rookie season of 1969 and 31 in the Grey Cup championship year of 1970.
 He also had a record 7 interceptions thrown against the Calgary Stampeders on September 24, 1972.
 In addition, he still hold the Als record for most punts, with 852.
 He was the first three-time winner of the Grey Cup Most Valuable Player award, equaled by Doug Flutie and Damon Allen.

+Philadelphia Eagles

+After the 1978 season with the Als and a career of injuries, Wade decided to head to Philadelphia to play as the backup quarterback and the punter but suffered a career ending injury after a few minutes of the first day of training camp.
+After that final injury, Wade decided to head back to his hometown of Martinsville to settle down.